rHomelab/LabBot-Cogs/README.md

 - `[p]sentry set_env` - Set the currently configured Sentry environment.
 Requires a reload of the cog.
 - `[p]sentry test` - Raise a test exception to test the Sentry connection.

+### Tags

+This cog allows users to store content that they can call upon at a later date.
+Tags are public and anyone can call them.
+This is very similar to customcoms.

+Some important notes:
+- This cog only works in guilds
+- Tags are guild-specific
+- Tags can be created by anyone
+- Moderators can block/unblock members from creating tags
+- Moderators *can not* be blocked from creating/managing tags
+- Aliases for tags can be created/deleted by moderators or the owner of the tag to be aliased
+- A tag can be claimed by a user if the author has left the guild
+- Moderators can transfer ownership of tags

+Commands:
+- `[p]tag <tag name>` - Retrieves a tag from the database
+- `[p]tag create <tag name> <tag content>` - Creates a tag with the specified name and content.
+You can create tags with multi-word names by wrapping the name in "quotation marks".
+- `[p]tag stats <member>` - Retrieves stats on either all tags in the guild, or tags linked to a member (if specified).
+Member stats includes tags authored *and* tags used.
+- `[p]tag info <tag name>` - Retrieves info about a tag.
+- `[p]tag alias create <alias name> <tag name>` - Creates an alias for a tag.
+- `[p]tag alias delete <alias name>` - Deletes an alias for a tag.
+Does not delete the referenced tag.
+- `[p]tag all` - Lists all tags in the guild.
+- `[p]tag search <search term>` - Searches for tags by name.
+- `[p]tag edit <tag name> <new content>` - Edits a tag with new content.
+- `[p]tag delete <tag name>` - Deletes a tag *and all aliases referencing it.*
+- `[p]tag claim <tag name>` - Transfers ownership of a tag to you, if the tag author has left the guild.
+- `[p]tag transfer <tag name> <member>` - Transfers ownership of a tag to someone else.
+- `[p]tags logchannel <channel>` - Sets the channel to output tag-related logs to.
+- `[p]tags block <member>` - Blocks a member from creating tags and tag aliases.
+- `[p]tags unblock <member>` - Unblocks a member from creating tags and tag aliases.
+- `[p]tags blocked` - Lists all members blocked from creating tags and tag aliases.

 ### Verify

 This cog will allow users to prove they're not a bot by having to read rules and complete an action.
 They will then be given the verified role if they can complete this.